matt-mckenna/next_word_prediction/README.md

 # Next Word Prediction

-Simple Next word prediction model using LSTM.
-You can optionally provide a text file, or specify a wikipedia article you want to train the model on.
+Simple Next word prediction model using an LSTM.
+You can provide a text file to train on, or specify a wikipedia article you want to train the model on.

 ## Examples